skiadas/cloud-cv-challenge/diary/Day3-CloudFormation.md

 One uncertainty related to that would be how my github workflow knows the name of the bucket.
 I'll probably need to specify it in both places, via a GitHub environment variable perhaps.
 I also need to make sure the cloudformation templates are being acted on first.
 I will probably need to put them in the same workflow somehow.

+In order to automatically push the stack I first tried to use a github action provided by AWS.
+Unfortunately that action can only handle a single template and not its dependencies.
+I therefore had to follow the directions to first "package" the stack to an S3 bucket and then deploy using that packaging.